buchacm/buchacm.github.io/02publications.markdown

 - _The Newton-Puiseux algorithm and effective algebraic series,_ Journal of Algebra, 688, 284-306, 2026 <a href="https://www.sciencedirect.com/science/article/pii/S0021869325005642" target="_blank" rel="noopener"> [link] </a>

-  <font size="1">We explain how to encode an algebraic series by finite data and how to do effective arithmetic on the level of these encodings.
+  We explain how to encode an algebraic series by finite data and how to do effective arithmetic on the level of these encodings.
 The reasoning is based on the Newton-Puiseux algorithm and an effective equality test for algebraic series.
 Furthermore, we discuss how to derive information about the support of an algebraic series.
-Based thereon, we show how to identify the polynomial and rational solutions of a polynomial equation.</font>
+Based thereon, we show how to identify the polynomial and rational solutions of a polynomial equation. </sub>

 - _Separating variables in bivariate polynomial ideals,_ with Manuel Kauers and Gleb Pogudin, Proceedings of the 45th International Symposium on Symbolic and Algebraic Computation, 54 - 61, 2020 <a href="https://dl.acm.org/doi/epdf/10.1145/3373207.3404028" target="_blank" rel="noopener"> [link] </a>